-LinkedIn is of course designed for business professionals and it’s used to showcase job experience, exhibit thought leadership, and network.
+LinkedIn is, of course, designed for business professionals, and it’s used to showcase job experience, exhibit thought leadership, and network.

-Because users’ expectations differ so greatly on LinkedIn, the channel demands a very particular content strategy to be most effective.
+Because users’ expectations differ greatly on LinkedIn, the channel demands a very particular content strategy to be most effective.

-On our Ep.
+In Ep.
 24 of the NerdBrand podcast, we discussed using social media for business purposes.
 In summary, without strategic content that clearly provides value to your audience, you cannot properly succeed with social media marketing.